MinecraftForge/MinecraftForge/docs/README.md

  into your vanilla launcher environment, where you can then create a new profile using that version and play the game!

-For support and questions, visit [the Support Forum](https://www.minecraftforge.net/forum/forum/18-support-bug-reports/).
+For support and questions, visit [the Support Forum](https://www.minecraftforge.net/forum/forum/18-support-bug-reports/) or [the Forge Discord server](https://discord.gg/forge).

 [Here is a short video from Rorax showing how to install and setup Forge.](https://www.youtube.com/watch?v=lB3ArN_-3Oc)